STAT545-UBC/STAT545-UBC-original-website/block028_character-data.md

 #### Manipulating character vectors

   * [stringr package](https://cran.r-project.org/web/packages/stringr/index.html)
-    - A non-core package in the tidyverse.
-It is installed via `install.packages("tidyverse")`, but not loaded via `library(tidyverse)`.
-Load it as needed via `library(stringr)`. *2017-10 note: this is changing and stringr will be a core package at the next CRAN update.*
+    - A core package in the tidyverse.
+It is installed via `install.packages("tidyverse")` and also loaded via `library(tidyverse)`.
+Of course, you can also install or load it individually.
     - Main functions start with `str_`.
 Auto-complete is your friend.
     - Replacements for base functions re: string manipulation and regular expressions (see below).
     - Main advantagse over base functions: greater consistency about inputs and outputs.
 Outputs are more ready for your next analytical task.